HemAze/Sudoku-Saga-Multi-Grid/TERMS_OF_SERVICE.md

 ## 1. Acceptance of Terms

 Welcome to Sudoku Saga!
-These Terms of Service ("Terms") govern your access to and use of the Sudoku Saga mobile application (the "App"), developed and operated by Hemaze ("we," "us," or "our").
+These Terms of Service ("Terms") govern your access to and use of the Sudoku Saga mobile application (the "App"), developed and operated by HemAze ("we," "us," or "our").

 By downloading, installing, or using the App, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use the App.